TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture

-For MNIST and CIFAR-10 image benchmarks, we further explore an approach for private inference proposed by LoLa~\cite{brutzkus2019low}, in which the user/client side is able to compute a first layer and send the encrypted results to the cloud.
+For MNIST and CIFAR-10 image benchmarks, we further explore an approach for private inference proposed by LoLa~\citep{brutzkus2019low}, in which the user/client side is able to compute a first layer and send the encrypted results to the cloud.
 In this real-world scenario, the user/client performs the computation of a standard public layer (such as the first block of the open-source \vggs model) and sends the encrypted results to the cloud for further computation using HE.
-Through experimental evaluation, we demonstrate that our proposed framework greatly outperforms all previous TFHE set-ups~\cite{sanyal2018tapas, fu2021gatenet, chillotti2021programmable} in terms of inference time.
-Specifically, we show that \tttfhe can infer one MNIST image in 7 seconds with an accuracy of 98.1\% or one CIFAR-10 image in 570 seconds with an accuracy of 74\%, which is from one to several orders of magnitude faster than previous TFHE schemes, and even comparable to the fastest state-of-the-art HE set-ups (that do not benefit from the TFHE advantages) while maintaining the same 128-bit security level.
+Through experimental evaluation, we demonstrate that our proposed framework greatly outperforms all previous TFHE set-ups~\citep{sanyal2018tapas, fu2021gatenet, chillotti2021programmable} in terms of inference time.
+Specifically, we show that \tttfhe can infer one MNIST image in 4.4 seconds with an accuracy of 98.1\% or one CIFAR-10 image in 520 seconds with an accuracy of 74\%, which is from one to several orders of magnitude faster than previous TFHE schemes, and even comparable to the fastest state-of-the-art HE set-ups (that do not benefit from the other TFHE advantages) while maintaining the same 128-bit security level.
 To extend our study to larger datasets, we also give projected results on ImageNet~\citep{krizhevsky2017imagenet}.

 Our solutions represent a significant step towards practical privacy-preserving inference, as they offer fast inference with limited requirements in terms of memory on server side (only a few MBs, in contrary to other non-TFHE-based schemes), and thus can easily be scaled to multiple users.
 In addition, they benefit from lower communication overhead.
 In other words, this is the first work presenting a fully practical solution of private inference (\textit{i.e.} a few seconds for inference time and a few MBs of memory/communication) on both tabular datasets and MNIST.
 We further strengthen this point by offering a cost comparison with current state-of-the-art approaches.
 In real-world settings, our proposals reduce costs by one to several orders of magnitude compared to existing solutions.